 Día de Muertos Community Celebration at the Eiteljorg Museum

-From 10:00 am to 7:00 pm on October 21st, head to the Eiteljorg Museum for the Día de Muertos Community Celebration.
+From 10:00 am to 7:00 pm on October 26th, head to the Eiteljorg Museum for the Día de Muertos Community Celebration.
 At this free event, you can “learn the history behind the holiday, watch performances, meet artists and watch demonstrations, explore artwork, support local artists and create art.
-Along with our Community Alter exhibition, we will also have a special exhibition related to Día de Muertos titled Fernando Lozano: We Remember.
-This exhibition honors those who have lost their lives to COVID-19 following the traditions of Día de Muertos.”
+Also, take the chance to explore beautiful community-created altars, or ofrendas, as they take center stage in the Día de Muertos Community Art and Altar exhibit.”

 Sensory Friendly Trick-or-Treat at River Heritage Park